 The Master of Science Program in Physics seeks to provide each student with a thorough understanding of the discipline in preparation for employment in research and development programs, or to prepare for advanced degree (Ph.D.) in academic programs.

 Options And Requirements

-The Department of Physics and Engineering offers graduate study leading to the Master of Science in Physics and the Master of Science in Physics Teaching.
+The Department of Physics and Engineering offers graduate study leading to the Master of Science in Physics.

 To be eligible for admission to the Physics Graduate Program, an applicant must have received a Bachelor's Degree in Physics or related area from an accredited college or university.
 The Graduate Record Examination (GRE) is required.
 Entering graduate students are expected to have a sound background in intermediate level mechanics, electricity and magnetism, thermal physics and mathematical methods of physics.
 Any student found deficient in any of these areas may be required to take appropriate courses to remove that deficiency.

 The requirement for a Master of Science Degree in Physics is thirty (30) credit hours of course work with a minimum average grade of "B".
 Twenty-four (24) of these must be in graduate physics courses at the 600 level.
 A sequence of courses required by all candidates includes the following: 26-652, 26-665, 26- 667, 26-671, 26-672, 26-675.
 A maximum of six (6) credit hours of graduate credit may be granted for physics courses in the 500 level (above 500), or other graduate level courses in the sciences with the approval of the Physics Dept.